Bright, sunny sunflowers look lovely in a pot. You can make them look even more cheerful by painting the pot and giving them a smiley face.

 Please note: This activity involves nuts, so please avoid if you have a nut allergy.

 October is a great time to make a scary pumpkin lantern for Halloween.
 It’s a great activity for families to do together.

 Victorian Christmas trees weren’t decorated with fairy lights and tinsel - people used candles, ribbons and orange pomanders.
 Have a go at making your very own Victorian tree decoration.
-Orange pomanders are really easy to make and smell fantastic!

 Hang your icy mobile outside in your garden on a tree or near the window and watch as it gradually begins to melt.
 Once you’ve mastered the technique, try using different shapes and patterns to make a longer icy mobile!

 Make this great pencil holder as a present or just for you to use.

 It’s important to feed the birds in your garden as the weather gets colder.
 Remember that bird food often contains nuts, so avoid this activity if you have a nut allergy.

 Why not plant up an old colander with some Sempervivums and sedums?
 These clever plants have developed thick fleshy leaves which store water to survive hot and sunny weather, so need very little watering.

 Make these beautiful decorated eggs for Easter using plants to make the eggs colourful.

 Make some plant labels to use in your garden at home but don’t forget they need to be weatherproof!
 It’s great to make inside on a rainy day.